 What we are working on

-1. We have over 100 DDaT Product, Delivery and Data specialists are placed at DWP, on 12 GOV.UK services, consistently meeting outcomes, receiving Director accolades and two industry awards.
+1. We have more than 100 DDaT product, delivery and data specialists placed at DWP on 12 GOV.UK services, consistently meeting outcomes, receiving director accolades and two industry awards.

-COVID19 caused a huge increased change in demand.
-Our Apply for Pension Credit team reacted by accelerating a 12 month plan, releasing an MVP GOV.UK service within 1 month.
+COVID-19 resulted in a huge increase in demand.
+Our Apply for Pension Credit team reacted by accelerating a 12-month plan, releasing an MVP GOV.UK service within 1 month.

 This application journey met outcomes, user and business needs.
-In a short lead-time we delivered contractual obligations automating 65% of applications reduced telephony/post demand by 35%, reduced telephony queues from hours to minutes and enabled backlogs cleared in days not weeks.
+In just a few weeks we delivered contractual obligations automating 65% of applications, reducing telephony/post demand by 35%, reduced telephony queues from hours to minutes and clearing backlogs in days rather than weeks.

 Our client testimonial

-2. At the Ministry of Justice (MOJ), we are currently delivering the new Common Platform, in a multi-program digital, data, and technology-driven environment.
-We have multiple teams with roles covering the Delivery, Product, and Analysis job family and more.
-The work is highly regulated because we are responsible for delivering a service that adheres to Courts and Tribunals Service legislation, and processes, which are critical to the efficient running of the UK's Judiciary.
+2. At the Ministry of Justice (MOJ), we are currently delivering the new Common Platform, a multi-programme digital, data and technology-driven environment.
+We have multiple teams with roles covering the delivery, product and analysis job family and more.
+The work is highly regulated because we are responsible for delivering a service that adheres to Courts and Tribunals Service legislation and processes, which are critical to the efficient running of the UK's judiciary.

-3. Her Majesty's Passport Office (HMPO)- Our team performed product management and delivering outcomes for HMPO - The Bulk Data Processing Tool (BDPT) is a priority piece of work for HMPO that enabled HMPO to upload (from government organisations) and extract data types from and to its AWS data platform.
+3. At HM Passport Office (HMPO) our team performed product management and delivered numerous outcomes.
+The Bulk Data Processing Tool (BDPT) is a priority piece of work for HMPO that enabled HMPO to upload (from government organisations) and extract data types from and to its AWS data platform.